 Evostyle, the creators of Evove, have always had a strong focus on sustainability.
 Minimising waste and the reuse/recycling of products and materials were key factors considered in the design of Evove.
 The result?
-Evove is made from the timber offcuts from the other manufacturing processes in the factory (and those of other timber processors) and comes with a Product Stewardship Program for product recycling/reuse.
-Combined with the fact that 50% of timber dry weight is made up of stored carbon, they have a pretty good environmental story to tell.
+Evove is made from the timber offcuts from the other manufacturing processes in the factory (and those of other timber processors) and comes with a Product Stewardship Program for product recycling/reuse; combine this with the fact that 50% of timber dry weight is made up of stored carbon, and Evove has a pretty significant environmental story to tell.

 Timber shorts and smalls have always been a problem for high-value timber utilisation.
 Offcuts from trimming to size in sawmills and leftovers from manufacturing furniture have always been problematic to sell or re-use.